 All of my newborn sessions are done at my clients' homes.
 They are very relaxed with plenty of time for breaks and feedings.
 As far as how to dress the baby, I would recommend some basic onesies, a few pretty swaddles and some soft blankets.
 I prefer to keep things simple with newborn clothing so we can focus more on creating beautiful, timeless images of the baby with mom, dad and any siblings.

 Meltdowns are a very real possibility especially with the toddler set but it’s all good!
 We are after real, natural, candid photos and as much as we want lots of fun, smiley photos, I also want to capture your children's personalities and all that that entails.
 If your child cries, hides or doesn’t want to cooperate with our game plan, please know that it’s totally ok and please don’t stress about it.
-As the mother of a toddler, I have been there!
+As the mother of a young kiddo, I have been there!
 I have plenty of tricks up my sleeve and, really, you might love a few photos of your child in his or her non-optimum state down the road.

 Depending on my current workload, it typically takes me about 2-3 weeks.
 Once I am done editing the photos, I will upload them to your online gallery for you to review and choose which package you would like to purchase.